djndl1/CSNotes/os/concepts/processes_threads.md

 ### Global Variables

-Accessing global variables can cause problems from different threads.Thread-local storage is one way to handle this.
+Accessing global variables can cause problems from different threads.
+Thread-local storage is one way to handle this.
 Either create a storage area for each thread and pass it to every procedure of the thread or implement it with library procedure calls.

 ### Reentrancy